justinlawee/instacart-reorder-prediction/README.md

 **Impact:**
 Accelerates ML preparation, lowers SQL barriers, and bridges data warehousing with AI workflows.

-### 2. Expanded Sandbox Mode for ML Experimentation
-Trial accounts currently lack access to Snowpark ML and Cortex without scheduling a sales consultation.
-Introducing a Sandbox Mode would temporarily enable these features with service limits to manage costs.

 **Impact:**
 Empowers developers, students, and independent builders to explore Snowflake’s full AI/ML capabilities and complete end-to-end projects before formalizing enterprise agreements.

-> **Next Step:** I have a capl scheudled a sales representative on 4/28 to explore my options for upgrading my account.
-I plan to expand this project further by incorporating Snowpark ML model training and Cortex GenAI functions once my account upgrade is complete.

 ---